From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 2: Individual-Level Price Variation

 \subsubsection{Diagnostic 1: Is $\hat \gamma$ Close To $\gamma_0$?}

-As in Section~\ref{sec:goodness of fit blp}, a simple LM statistic can be used to check whether $\hat \gamma$ is sufficiently close to $\gamma_0$.
-This diagnostic is also helpful to guide the choice among sets of embeddings obtained from various data source and/or ML model combinations.
-Let
+As before, a simple LM statistic can be used to validate whether $\hat \gamma$ is sufficiently close to $\gamma_0$, as required by the theory for $\hat \kappa_{bc}$ in Proposition~\ref{prop:kappa.exogenous}.
+This diagnostic also helps guide the choice of proxies (e.g., embeddings from various data sources or ML models).
+The first diagnostic is